jaffarkeikei/jaffarkeikei/README.md

 ### 📊 GitHub Statistics

+These statistics represent my activity on GitHub.
+They include the number of contributions I've made, the number of repositories I've created, and the number of followers I have.
+They also show the number of issues I've opened and the number of pull requests I've made.
+These numbers are a testament to my commitment to (open source and) my passion for coding.

 While numbers don't capture everything, they do paint a part of the picture.
 Here's my journey by the numbers:

 <div align="center">
     <img align="center" src="https://github-readme-stats.vercel.app/api?username=jaffarkeikei&show_icons=true&theme=white&card_width=700" alt="Jaffar's GitHub Stats" width="60%"/>
 </div>

+Please note that these numbers do not reflect the entirety of my coding activity.
+I also contribute to private repositories and work on projects outside of GitHub.
+So while these numbers provide a glimpse into my coding journey, they are just the tip of the iceberg.

 ---